 The logo of the company KTM originally contained the words Fun in Motion.
 From 1996 to 1999, the company’s logo was orange with black capital letters.
 From 2003 on, the company’s logo was reduced to three capital letters, blue with white trim.
 Today, the company’s logo is used on many of its products.
 Here are some interesting facts about the company’s history.
 Read on to learn more.
 Despite its relatively low profile, KTM is one of the world’s largest motorcycle manufacturers.
+And let’s not forget the eye-catching dirt bike graphics that adorn KTM’s machines, often featuring bold geometric patterns and vibrant colors, adding an extra layer of personality and flair to these high-performance beasts.

 The company KTM was first established in 1953, and today is one of the leading manufacturers of motorcycles.
 Its founder, Ernest Kronreif, was a shareholder.
 He launched the R125 Tourist in 1954 and the Mirabell in 1955.
 In 1957, KTM entered its first six-day endurance trial and finished first.
 By the end of that decade, the company had already manufactured 42 different models.
 Later, KTM started manufacturing motors and radiators and sold them to other car manufacturers in Europe.